History of Garth Brooks in Timeline

 Loading Video...

-November 14, 2022: Announcement of Second Concert Residency
+November 14, 2022: Second Concert Residency Announcement

-November 2023: Release of 'Time Traveler' Album
+November 2023: Release of 'Time Traveler' album

-October 2024: Sexual Harassment and Rape Lawsuit
+October 2024: Sexual Harassment Lawsuit

 In 2024, Garth Brooks' Las Vegas concert residency, Garth Brooks/Plus ONE, continued.